Team-D-13/Quanta/README.md

 # Quanta

+## Base Rules

+First Turn - The player going first is decided by all players rolling a D1000 (CTRL+I).
+The player with the highest number goes first, the others follow order based on their numbers.
+On your first turn, draw 5 cards, return the ones you do not like, shuffle your deck and draw the amount you returned.

+Quanta - At your first turn, you start with 1 quanta.
+Using the orbs below your life counter, you signify both current and maximum quanta.
+Your maximum quanta increases at the start of each of your turns, and your quanta is set to that amount.
+This is not an upkeep effect!
+Quanta is capped at 10 normally.

+Following Turns - At the start of each turn after the first, you draw a card, increase your maximum quanta by 1 and set your quanta to that amount as noted above, then follow through with any upkeep effects you may have.

+Flow - NOT YET IMPLEMENTED.
+Flow resets to 0 at the end of your turn.
+It increases by 1 each time you play a card during your turn.
+It is tracked using an orb, like the quanta indicators.
+Some cards interact with flow.

+## Card Types

+Quanta Lord - Accessed through your side deck (CTRL+F3), a Quanta Lord has a unique ability that can serve as a keystone or addition to your deck.
+If you have a unit with [Guard], your Quanta Lord cannot be attacked, otherwise it is an open target.

+Unit - Units are played to the middle row, or front row if they have guard.
+They can take damage, attack and be attacked.
+They have stats, for example 1/2.
+The 1 would be strength - the amount of damage the unit's attack inflicts.
+The 2 would be toughness - the amount of damage the unit can take before being destroyed.
+When a unit attacks, it is exerted.
+It also cannot attack on the turn it is played unless it has the swift ability.
+This also means a unit that activates its Exert effect cannot attack on the same turn.
+Damage is signified with red counters.

+Support - Supports are played to the bottom row.
+They activate immediately and are then sent to the graveyard in most cases.
+A support can only be played during your turn.

+Flash - A subtype of support.
+It can be played at any time and usually has a tactical effect.
+(Flash itself is also a keyword that other card effects may have, not to be confused with these 'Support - Flash' cards.)

+Relic - A card that provides passive support.
+It is played to the bottom row and stays there.
+Relics may have passive effects, exert effects or something more gimmicky.

+Equipment - NOT YET IMPLEMENTED.
+An equipment is first played similarly to a relic.
+Once on the board, it can be attached to a unit (the attaching may have its own cost), upon which it and/or the unit gain effects.

 ## Factions

 ### Picking your Quanta Lord decides your faction.
 You can play netural cards and cards of that faction...